 Hi all.
 Late on creating this post (sorry!!) but this summer I’ll be blogging for the Trek.
-Please follow along with my PNT adventures at: https://thetrek.co/author/justin-sprecher/
+When I get back home I’ll add the posts here, but for now please follow along with my PNT adventures at: https://thetrek.co/author/justin-sprecher/

 Less than 3 weeks until we set off on the Pacific Northwest Trail and we’re in full prep mode.
 Food, maps, gear.
 Our apartment is a mess.

 Mostly the mess is due to the food.
 We’re making all of our meals due to K’s gluten allergy (more info and a recipe here).
 It’s a lot of work to do ahead of time but it’s also pretty fun, put on some tunes and get a production line going.